akumina/AkuminaDev/docs/Modern-SPA.md

 To begin the Modern setup, create a new Communication Sharepoint site from the Office 365 Sharepoint landing page.
 Once the site is created, navigate to Site Contents and keep the tab/window open.
 You will need it for later.
 From the Site Contents page, add a new app.
 Choose the Akumina Interchange app and wait for it to install on the site.
 This can take up to a few minutes to complete.
 Once Interchange is installed on the site, open it up to launch App Manager.
 The initial load for App Manager can take up to several minutes as it creates necessary lists, document libraries, and assets for first time use.
 You'll know when it's done as you will arrive on the App Manager landing page.
 Next, you will need to verify the SPA SPKG is available to the site collection.
 This may require assistance from your Sharepoint Administrator.

+> For information on how to add to the app catalog, see [https://docs.microsoft.com/en-us/sharepoint/administration/manage-the-app-catalog#add-apps-to-the-app-catalog](https://docs.microsoft.com/en-us/sharepoint/administration/manage-the-app-catalog#add-apps-to-the-app-catalog)

 The SPA SPKG should be available from the App Catalog available to your site.
 If your site collection uses a local catalog, you will need to enable the "**Apps for Sharepoint**" Library, upload the spkg to the site, and trust it before continuing.
 You can easily check this by adding a new App to your site collection from the Site Contents page:

 From App Catalog
 ![](https://akuminadownloads.blob.core.windows.net/wiki/AkuminaDev/modern_spkgappcatalog.PNG)